Ben Cline: 2022

 Cline was reelected in 2022 with 64.4% of the vote, defeating Democrat Jennifer Lewis.
 The election took place in the newly redrawn 6th district following reapportionment.

 Tenure

 Cline's assignments in the House include serving on the Judiciary Committee, which includes some responsibilities regarding the Mueller Report.

-In December 2020, Cline was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.

-On January 6, 2021, Cline voted against certifying the election of President-elect Biden.
+On January 6, 2021, Cline voted against certifying the election of President-elect Joe Biden.

 According to an algorithm developed by researchers at FiveThirtyEight, although Cline is a member of the bipartisan Problem Solvers Caucus, his voting record aligns more with "far-right obstructionists" like Marjorie Taylor Greene.